 While you wait for your service visit, read through your homeowner’s insurance policy to see if flood damage covers your outdoor air conditioning system.
 If so, take pictures of the damage and present your claim as soon as possible.
 If you don’t have flood insurance, you could still be covered if the system has sustained wind or hail damage.

-Don’t Wait and Request Your AC Flooding Review with Service Experts Heating & Air Conditioning Today
+Don’t Wait and Request Your AC Flooding Review with Stevenson Service Experts Today

 *Not applicable to the Advantage Program.
 See your signed Advantage Program agreement for full details and exclusions.
 100% Satisfaction Guarantee is subject to certain restrictions and limitations as set forth in the applicable Terms and Conditions.